revk/ASCII/README.md

 The confusion over whether `CR` or `LF` is end of line needs fixing - it has caused issues for decades.
 This should fix it without removing the finer control of a `CR` to overprint, etc.

+### TAB

+TAB is a pain even now.
+It used to move to next tab stop on a typewriter, which was sometimes adjustable.
+Often it was next multiple of 8 characters.
+Ideal for indenting code, but too big at 8 characters, so people use 4 spac or even 3 space.
+Basically you cannot see TABs and that is a problem even now, so no TAB.

 ### Arrows

 Were totally missing and added to key codes and screens in so many different ways - let's standardise.